OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

 Count
 -----

 Returns the number of data points stored in the series or range.
 When used to aggregate multiple series, zeros will be substituted.
+It's best to use this when downsampling.

 Dev
 ---